ikormaureen4-tech/Internboot-/README.md

-# Internboot-
-Internboot data analysis project using Python for data cleaning, exploratory data analysis, feature engineering, and regression modeling.
-The notebook includes trend analysis, visualizations, and insights drawn from real dataset patterns to support better understanding and decision-making.
+Internboot sales data analysis project using Python and Pandas for data cleaning, exploratory data analysis, feature engineering, and time-based sales insights.
+Includes visualizations, moving averages, and patterns that support better understanding of sales trends.